interactivereport/scRNAsequest/README.md

 ### 1.2 Installation through Docker

 We provide a Docker image here: https://hub.docker.com/repository/docker/sunyumail93/scrnasequest/general.
-Users can pull this image to build a container, whcih have been tested on both Linux and Mac systems.
+Users can pull this image to build a container, which have been tested on both Linux and Mac systems.
 This will take roughly 10 minutes to set up.

 We also provide a [Dockerfile](https://github.com/interactivereport/scRNAsequest/blob/main/Dockerfile) if you would like to build the image from scratch using the `docker build` command, which takes ~30 min.